• Skip to main content

 Traveling in Colorado, Bundy allegedly killed a woman in Pitkin County.
 He was arrested and jailed in 1977.
 He escaped from the courthouse during case proceedings in the summer of 1977 and was on the loose for about a week.

-It was during this time period that Bundy traveled to Florida and murdered the college students, which resulted in his execution.
+It was during this period that Bundy traveled to Florida and murdered the college students, which resulted in his execution.
 He was arrested in Florida on February 15, 1978, and never again escaped custody.

 Kidnapping and Murder of Adolph Coors III